Monotonicity of eigenstate thermalization hypothesis in two-dimensional systems: Models and method

+The single site is chosen to be somewhere in the middle of the lattice so that the boundary effect is reduced.
+For example, site $(2,2)$ in the $4\times 4$ lattice, $(2,3)$ in the $4\times 5$ lattice and $(3,3)$ in the $5\times 5$ lattice, etc.

-We calculate the above operators in the energy eigenstates.
-The matrix elements are used to calculate the $f$-function following \cite{sorokhaibam2025quantumchaosarrowtime}.
-The calculations are done in a conservative manner such that the results remain robust.
-For example, the choice of the microcanonical energy window is such that, even if we use the canonical entropy instead of the microcanonical entropy, the ETH-monotonic behaviour of the $f$-function remains robust.
+We calculate the above operators in the energy eigenbasis.
+The matrix elements lying within a small frequency window $d\omega$ centred around a fixed $\omega$ are identified.
+So, it is a collection of matrix elements with various possible values of $\bar{E}$ but with fixed values of $\omega$.
+Then we calculate the running average of the square of these matrix elements lying within a microcanonical energy window $d\bar{E}$.
+The unit variance of $R_{mn}$ implies that the calculated average is $e^{-S(\bar{E})} f(\bar{E},\omega)^2$, from which we can extract $f(\bar{E},\omega)$ easily.
+The microcanonical energy window $d\bar{E}$ is needed for the calculation of the running averages as well as for the calculation of the entropy $S(\bar{E})$.
+As in \cite{sorokhaibam2025quantumchaosarrowtime}, we choose $d\bar{E}$ in the most conservative manner so that the monotonic behaviour of the $f$-function remains robust.
+For example, the choice of $d\bar{E}$ is such that, even if we use the canonical entropy instead of the microcanonical entropy, the ETH-monotonic behaviour of the $f$-function remains unchanged.
 Actually the use of the canonical entropy reinforces the ETH-monotonic behaviour of the $f$-function.
 The $f$-function becomes a faster monotonically increasing function of $|T(\bar{E})|$.
+After calculating $f(\bar{E},\omega)$, we calculate $f'(\bar{E})/f(\bar{E})$.
+We then calculate the slope of $f'(\bar{E})/f(\bar{E})$ in an interval of $\bar{E}$ away from the edges of the spectrum to study the local flattening rate of $f(\bar{E})$.

 The other system we are considering is the two-dimensional transverse field Ising model (TFIM) \cite{Fratus_2015,Mondaini_2016}.
 The Hamiltonian is